-The DPME is tasked with monitoring frontline services to improve the overall quality of government services.
+The department is tasked with monitoring frontline services to improve the overall quality of government services.
 Over the period ahead, this entails managing the presidential hotline and producing two reports on frontline service delivery per year.

+These activities are carried out through the Outcomes Monitoring and Support subprogramme which accounts for an estimated 84.8% (R178.3 million) of spending in the Sector Monitoring Service programme over the MTEF period.
 Over the period ahead, the department will support the performance management of heads of departments and political principals.
-These measures are complemented with the implementation of capacity development measures to improve planning, monitoring and evaluation within departments.